 The American Rescue Plan Act (ARPA) was signed into law on March 11, 2021.
 Section 9817 of ARPA provided for a 10% increase to the Federal Medical Assistance Percentage (FMAP) to State Medicaid programs from April 1, 2021 to March 30, 2022 to supplement existing state expenditures on home and community-based services.
 QCP received approximately \$4.3 million to be distributed to eligible employees under the Workforce Stabilization program.
-For the year ended June 30, 2022, QCP recognized contribution revenue of approximately \$2.7 million and recorded a refundable advance for the remaining amount of approximately \$1.6 million.
+During the fiscal year ended June 30, 2023, the FMAP deferred payments of approximately \$1.7 million was distributed to eligible employees as workforce stabilization bonuses.
 Revenue was accounted for under ASC 958-605, Not-for-Profit Entities, Revenue Recognition.